Ashu-hub/All-About-Java/MiscTopics.md

 	EPAM’s Engineering Excellence (in short EngX) in devising several tools and services aimed to encourage and develop best engineering practices at EPAM.
 	eg: Events like Coding DOJO, Technical Session between different teams/locations.

-**Q) Buddy Program?**
-	Explain who is who, how to use office equipments, who is the right person for the query resolution.
-	Address any query raised on Organization guidelines, culture, norms.
-	Sharing insight how things are done in Org level Helping in making their journey comfortable and happy.

 **Q) BurnDown Chart vs Burn up chart?
 **Q) Which branching strategy have you used and why?**
 **Q) One Thing that you dnt like in agile(your project)? why?
 Solution?** - In Sprint changes.- dnt make headache.